ksemer/DurableGraphPatterns/README.md

-# DurablePatterns_ICDE16
+# DurableGraphPatterns

-Algorithm for handling durable pattern queries - Durable Graph Pattern Queries on Historical Graphs ICDE16
+Algorithm for handling most and top-k durable graph pattern queries

+Published paper for most queries: Durable Graph Pattern Queries on Historical Graphs (ICDE16)
-Revision 8 is the final version of DurablePatterns_ICDE algorithm

-After revision 8, support for topk durable pattern queries will be added
+The final version of our alogirhtm for most and top-k queries is described in the work entitled:
+               Top-k Durable Graph Pattern Queries on Evolving Graphs (Under Review)